10 February 2022

 Why do I need a Guernsey grant of probate or administration?

 Guernsey is an independent legal jurisdiction for estate administration purposes.
 When a person dies leaving assets in Guernsey it is likely their personal representative will be required to obtain a Guernsey Grant of Probate or Administration in order to receive the Guernsey assets.
-If the value of the estate is under £10,000 the local institution may be willing (but is not obliged) to release the funds to the personal representative in return for an indemnity.
+For smaller estates, the value of which varies from institution to institution, the local institution may be willing (but is not obliged) to release the funds to the personal representative in return for an indemnity.

 The Bailiwick of Guernsey Probate Registry issues a Grant of Probate if the deceased left a Will or a Grant of Administration if they died intestate.

 If assets are held in joint names, the assets will usually pass to the surviving account holder on production of the death certificate.